 Color blindness is the inability to distinguish the differences between certain colors.
 The most common type is red-green color blindness, where red and green are seen as the same color.
-Usually Ishihara (pseudoisochromatic) plates are used to test color vision.
-They are made of dot patterns composed of primary colors.
-These dot patterns represent a symbol that is superimposed on a background of randomly mixed colors.
+Usually Isihara (pseudoisochromatic) plates are used to test color vision.
+They are made of dot patterns composed of certain related colors.
+These dot patterns represent a symbol that is embedded in a background made up of different related colors.
 The test can determine certain abnormalities in a person's color vision.